Memphis Depay: Barcelona

 On 19 June 2021, La Liga club Barcelona announced the free transfer of Memphis on a two-year contract.
 According to his grandmother, since the age of four, he had been aspiring to be a player for Barcelona.
 On 15 August, Memphis made his Barcelona debut in a 4–2 league victory against Real Sociedad at the Camp Nou.
-Six days later, he scored his first goal for the club in his second match when he scored the equalizer against Athletic Bilbao in a 1–1 draw.
+Six days later, he scored his first goal for the club in his second match when he scored the equaliser against Athletic Bilbao in a 1–1 draw.

 Atlético Madrid

 On 20 January 2023, Atlético Madrid announced the signing of Memphis on a two-and-a-half-year contract.
 The initial transfer fee was estimated to be over €4 million.
-On 12 February, he scored his first goal in a 1–0 away victory over Celta de Vigo.
+On 12 February, he scored his first goal in a 1–0 away victory over Celta Vigo.
+On 13 March 2024, Memphis scored the winning goal in the 87th minute in a 2–1 victory over Inter Milan in the Champions League round of 16 second leg, which tied the encounter at 2–2 on aggregate; however, Atlético would later win 3–2 on penalties to advance to the quarterfinals.
+On 22 May 2024, Memphis Depay and Atlético de Madrid agreed to part ways.

+Corinthians

+On September 9, 2024, Brazilian side Corinthians announced the signing of Memphis on a two-year contract.
+He scored his first goal for the club on 18 October 2024 against Athletico Paranaense.
+On 4 December, he scored twice, which included a free-kick, and assisted Yuri Alberto, as Corinthians beat Bahia 3–0.

 International career

 Youth

 Memphis played youth international football for the Netherlands at under-15, under-16, under-17, under-19 and under-21 levels.
 He was a member of the under-17 team which won the 2011 European Championship in Serbia.
 In the final against Germany in Novi Sad, he scored the goal which put the Netherlands ahead as they came from behind to defeat their rivals 5–2.
 Later that year, he participated in the 2011 FIFA U-17 World Cup held in Mexico.